Field Trip FAQ

 - Will there be a guide to show us around?

-No. The tour is self-guided, this means it is up to you and your Group Leaders to take your students around to building to building.
+No. All tours are self-guided, this means it is up to you and your Group Leaders to take your students from building to building.

 - Once you enter into an open venue/building, our costumed interpreters will guide you through the building.